PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the next unmodularized production helper using the same evidence-first, short-model, sequential, zero-SWAP policy; commit and push only, and do not create a pull request.

+## HARD_SWISH shape sanitization extraction: pre-change record

+The next small metadata owner was `_sanitize_hardswish_tensor_shapes`.
+It occupied about 80 central-lowerer lines, accepted an optional shared `ModelIRGraphIndex`, and enforced the invariant that HARD_SWISH output shape and signature match its input.
+This was a mechanical ownership extraction;
+no conversion failure or semantic gap prompted the work.

+Before source changes, every root model that directly contains ONNX `HardSwish` was tested in ascending node-count order.
+The strictly sequential set was `text_detection_en_ppocrv3_2023may.onnx`, `inference_ops15.onnx`, `object_tracking_vittrack_2023sep.onnx`, `vttrack.onnx`, the INT8BQ tracking variant, and `ssdlite320_mobilenet_v3_large.onnx`.
+The six model files comprise twelve unchanged production invocations, two per conversion.
+All invocation counts were zero.
+Every conversion exited 0 in 1.757-3.775 seconds and every process-tree monitor recorded SWAP zero.
+The absence of a real non-zero owner is retained as a zero-owner control; the existing synthetic stale-metadata fixture remains the authoritative positive contract.

+The fixed `inference_ops15.onnx` pre-extraction artifacts were:

+- float32: `3ce4af63727dd927666f09bb51555ccfd60e1cf01b4ba7fc674170e8277b9a96`;
+- float16: `ee97304641e2b1330bbbe1f1472fc32a4a4d41d4bdb08a3e660da64b5204ce47`;
+- correspondence: `a50f21319df0380165e8fee2c47f679ccb1682eee965fbd3b0f05ad02cc3d276`.

+The safe scope was therefore an exact code move only.
+Preserve the indexed HARD_SWISH selection, malformed/missing-tensor no-ops, positive-static-shape signature canonicalization, dynamic signature fallback, direct metadata mutation, update count, production scheduling, and compatibility name.
+Do not add broader inference or topology changes without first establishing a real owner and a separate semantic contract.

+## HARD_SWISH shape sanitization extraction: completed state

+`passes/hardswish_shape_sanitization.py` now owns the implementation and `lower_from_onnx2tf.py` retains the historical private wrapper.
+The pass uses the supplied `ModelIRGraphIndex` only when it belongs to the current ModelIR;
+standalone callers retain the original single operator-list traversal.
+It performs no topology, layout-state, lineage, constant-buffer, cleanup, or pass- order mutation.
+The two production calls and their shared-index behavior are unchanged.

+A direct module/wrapper equivalence test fixes the non-zero stale-metadata behavior, including the input signature canonicalization that occurs for a fully static input.
+The architecture contract fixes the single module owner, indexed dispatch, absence of producer/consumer-map rebuilds, and absence of a lowerer import cycle.

+Post-extraction `inference_ops15.onnx` conversion exited 0 in 2.358 seconds,
+recorded counts `[0,0]`, and process-tree SWAP zero.
+Its float32, float16, and correspondence files are byte-identical to the fixed hashes above.
+Because the executable artifacts are identical and the helper has no production rewrite in the measured corpus, no redundant real-model inference was added.

+Verification completed as follows:

+- targeted owner/final-convergence selection: `3 passed, 218 deselected in
+  2.11s`;
+- complete final-convergence module: `3 passed in 0.49s`;
+- complete flatbuffer-direct architecture contract: `218 passed in 41.77s`;
+- TensorFlow-import-blocked explicit direct, default direct, and direct `-cotof`: `3 passed, 8 deselected in 4.18s`;
+- scoped Ruff, syntax compilation, and `git diff --check`: pass.
+Whole-file lowerer Ruff retains exactly the parent's one inherited F401 and ten F841 findings, with no new finding.

+This checkpoint changes the new sanitizer module, its lowerer wrapper, the final-convergence and architecture tests, the architecture document, and this handoff.
+It changes no public API, CLI, artifact, dependency, optional TensorFlow boundary, corpus profile, exclusion, or ONNX model.
+No failure or regression is known.
+After synchronization, inspect the next unmodularized production helper in actual source order.
+Establish real ownership before any semantic change, keep model checks short, sequential, and zero-SWAP, commit and push coherent units, and do not create a pull request.